Pre-application planning advice for developers

 Follow up meeting

-If the applicant or agent does not want to submit a follow on enquiry but does wish to meet with the officer to discuss the content of the response letter, a meeting can be arranged with the case officer at no additional cost.
+If the applicant or agent doesn't want to submit a follow on enquiry but does wish to meet with the officer to discuss the content of the response letter, a meeting can be arranged with the case officer at no additional cost.
 However this meeting must be requested within 12 weeks of the date of the response letter.

 Following refusal of a planning application